dhbw-ka-tinf22b5-dinder/Dinder-SRS/Blog_Posts/Blog6.md

 ### Frontend

+We began to work on the Main Page Component.
+The typical Tinder-Swipe functionality will be implemented on this Page.
+Contractors, who are loking for work, can swipe through available service advertisements.
+For each advertisment a short description will be displayed.
+There will be ,,Next'', ,,Last'' and ,,Accept'' Buttons.

 ### Backend

 In addition to the Users table, the other tables have been updated and adapted to the rest of the backend.